 The Company uses the fair-value method of accounting for share-based payments related to incentive stock options and compensation warrants granted, modified or settled.
 Under this method, compensation cost attributable to options and awards granted is measured at fair value at the grant date and expensed over the vesting period.
 In determining the fair value, the Company makes estimates of the expected volatility of the stock, the expected life of the options, and an estimated risk-free interest rate.
 Changes to these estimates could result in the fair value of the share-based payments costs being less than or greater than the amount recorded.
-During the year ended December 31, 2014, the Company granted stock options, the estimated fair value of which totaled \$263,472.
-The Company recorded share-based payments costs of \$352,008 (2014 - \$692,456) in accordance with the vesting provisions of stock options.
+During the year ended December 31, 2015, the Company granted stock options, the estimated fair value of which totaled \$144,704.
+During the year ended December 31, 2015, the Company recorded share-based payments costs of \$149,888 (2014 - \$352,088) in accordance with the vesting provisions of stock options.